What's on in Stawell and the Grampians?

 Moyston

 Join Lindie Gunston for a powerful evening of audience readings at 12 Brooke Street, Moyston from 7pm - 8.30pm.
-Lindie is a well-loved psychic, medium and teacher, who empowers and inspires her audiences through her authentic psychic, spirit and soul connections.
+Lindie is a well-loved psychic, medium and teacher, who empowers and inspires her audiences.
 For more information visit: trybooking.com/events/954688/sessions/3396712/sections/1736841/tickets.

 November 24